Morning Star: Pioneering Self-Management in Manufacturing

 Introducing Morning Star

-Founded in 1970 by Chris Rufer, The Morning Star Company is the world's largest tomato processor, based in California, USA.
-The company processes tomatoes into various products including paste, diced tomatoes, and purees.
-Morning Star permanently employs approximately 500 year-round employees, with an additional 2,000+ seasonal workers joining the organization for the peak harvesting season.
-The company operates three processing facilities in California, delivering superior customer value through teamwork, reliability, innovation and sustainability.
+Morning Star, founded in 1970 by Chris Rufer, is the world’s largest tomato processor, based in California, USA.
+The company processes tomatoes into a variety of products such as paste, diced tomatoes, and purees.
+With a permanent staff of around 500 year-round employees and an additional 2,000+ seasonal workers, Morning Star operates across three processing facilities in California.
+The company is renowned for delivering superior customer value through its focus on teamwork, reliability, innovation, and sustainability.

 Organizational Structure